hightechu/hightechu-discord-bot/GETTING_STARTED.md

 Do not worry if your Discord Bot doesn't respond.
 Ask for help, and we can troubleshoot together to solve the problem.
 Check that your Discord Bot is running either locally (`npm run start`) or on Heroku.
 The Discord Bot will not work unless it is actively running.

 Note: The Discord Bot must be added to your server, if it isn't added it can't listen and respond to commands.

+## Additional Information

+### Template Commands

+The HighTechU Discord Bot has a few template commands...

+- !ping: A command that responds to the user.
+- !beep: A command that responds to the user and adds an emoji to their message.
+- !chart [YYYY-MM-DD]: A command that responds to the user and uses an external API and Discord Embed.
+- !hightechu: A command that responds to the user and uses Discord Embed.
+- !help: A command to list all commands.
+- !reload: A command that reloads a command during local development.
+- !add-element [element]: A command that responds to the user and adds the element to Firebase.
+- !view-elements: A command that responds to the user with all their Firebase elements.

 ## Conclusion